Proto-Indo-European language: Nominalization

 This kind of derivation is likely related to the possessive adjectives, and can be seen as essentially the reverse of it.

+Alternative morphological reconstructions

+Roland A. Pooth has proposed an alternative, markedly different reconstruction of Proto-Indo-European morphology known as the "templatic model".
+In this analysis, PIE roots are interpreted as consonantal roots onto which transfixes (vowel melody templates) are superimposed (essentially replacing the ablaut of the standard reconstruction).
+Furthermore, the model proposes that PIE possessed a direct-inverse alignment, with verbal morphology distinguishing direct, inverse, and intransitive (or undirected) forms according to the direction of transitivity between participants.

+Pooth also applied his model to a full reconstruction of "The North Wind and the Sun" in Proto-Indo-European.

 Syntax

 The syntax of the older Indo-European languages has been studied in earnest since at least the late nineteenth century, by such scholars as Hermann Hirt and Berthold Delbrück.
 In the second half of the twentieth century, interest in the topic increased and led to reconstructions of Proto-Indo-European syntax.

 Since all the early attested IE languages were inflectional, PIE is thought to have relied primarily on morphological markers, rather than word order, to signal syntactic relationships within sentences.
 Still, a default (unmarked) word order is thought to have existed in PIE.
 In 1892, Jacob Wackernagel reconstructed PIE's word order as subject–verb–object (SVO), based on evidence in Vedic Sanskrit.

 Winfred P. Lehmann (1974), on the other hand, reconstructs PIE as a subject–object–verb (SOV) language.
 He posits that the presence of person marking in PIE verbs motivated a shift from OV to VO order in later dialects.
 Many of the descendant languages have VO order: modern Greek, Romance and Albanian prefer SVO, Insular Celtic has VSO as the default order, and even the Anatolian languages show some signs of this word order shift.
 Tocharian and Indo-Iranian, meanwhile, retained the conservative OV order.
 Lehmann attributes the context-dependent order preferences in Baltic, Slavic and Germanic to outside influences.
 Donald Ringe (2006), however, attributes these to internal developments instead.

 Paul Friedrich (1975) disagrees with Lehmann's analysis.
 He reconstructs PIE with the following syntax: